LeOSW42/QualitySystem/README.md

 need an FTP access and a text editor Notepad++ (or Notepad).

 ### Access to the configuration file

+The configuration file is `/config.php`, you'll need to download it, edit it and upload it (or editing it in live on the server).

+### General configuration

 In the `/config.php` file, you'll see three differents variables.
 You can edit the value of each one by simply edit the content between "".
 Please read the comments before